-Unless otherwise established by the Commission, a Special Permit, along with any conditions and safeguards attached thereto, shall remain with the property as long as the use allowed by the Special Permit remains in operation.
+Unless otherwise established by the Commission, a Special Permit, along with any conditions and safeguards attached thereto, shall remain with the property unless such use is willfully terminated or replaced.
 Such conditions and safeguards shall continue in force regardless of any change in ownership of the property.